2491-NoMythic/docusaurus/docs/how-to/how-to-edit-files.md

 ## IntelliJ IDEA Community Edition

 It seems like most Java programmers like to use IntelliJ.
 There is a free version called the community edition, and it will work really well to write java code.
-It was originally created for Java codeing (now does a lot more) so as you can expect there are some pretty cools tools changing and modifying and navigating your java code. you can download it [here](https://www.jetbrains.com/idea/) There is also a [WPILIB plugin](https://plugins.jetbrains.com/plugin/9405-frc) maintained by an FRC team.
+It was originally created for Java coding (now does a lot more) so as you can expect there are some pretty cools tools changing and modifying and navigating your java code. you can download it [here](https://www.jetbrains.com/idea/) There is also a [WPILIB plugin](https://plugins.jetbrains.com/plugin/9405-frc) maintained by an FRC team.

 IntelliJ also offers Git integration that can help with pulling and pushing files to GitHub.